Neural-Dragon-AI/InfinipyRe/infinipy/logicalchain.md

     Let Current_Prerequisites = P (prerequisites of the current action) Let Current_Consequences = C (consequences of the current action)

-    // Identify independent components of the current consequence Let Independent_Components = C - Global_Consequences_Backward[-1]

-    // Check for conflicts with global prerequisites For each component in Independent_Components:
-        If component is in Global_Prerequisites_Backward[-1]:
-            Raise an error indicating inconsistencies

-    // Update global consequence and prerequisite
+    // Update global consequence
     New_Global_Consequence = Global_Consequences_Backward[-1] ⊕ C
     Global_Consequences_Backward.prepend(New_Global_Consequence)

-    New_Global_Prerequisite = δ(New_Global_Consequence, P)
-    Global_Prerequisites_Backward.prepend(New_Global_Prerequisite)
+    // Check for conflicts between updated global consequences and current prerequisites Conflicts = δ(New_Global_Consequence, Current_Prerequisites)
+    If Conflicts is not empty:
+        Raise an error indicating inconsistencies

+    // Calculate independent components of the updated global consequence Let Independent_Components = New_Global_Consequence - Global_Consequences_Backward[1]

+    // Update global prerequisite with independent components For each component in Independent_Components:
+        If component is not in Global_Prerequisites_Backward[-1]:
+            Global_Prerequisites_Backward.prepend(component to Global_Prerequisites_Backward[-1])

 Return Global_Prerequisites_Backward, Global_Consequences_Backward

 ```